Find out where Spartacus was born, while visiting the most famous and popular tourist treasures of Bulgaria.

 Day 2 “Sofia is my Rome” The Renaissance began in… Boyana Church

-Day 3 Sofia – Arbanassi- Veliko Turnovo, the Capital of the second Bulgarian Kingdom
+Day 3 Sofia – Arbanasi- Veliko Turnovo, the Capital of the second Bulgarian Kingdom

 After breakfast we depart to Arbanassi, This former residence of the Bulgarian kings is a historic village with richly decorated buildings and churches where we will have a chance to have a home made lunch in a local rural house.
 Continue to the old capital of Bulgaria, Veliko Tarnovo.
-Visit to the historical hill Tsarevets with the Fortress, the Patriarchal church and the Emperor Baldwin’s Tower.
-We will walk along the old Trade Street: Samovodska charshia.
+Visit to the ruins of the historical hill Tsarevets with the Fortress, the Patriarchal church and the Emperor Baldwin’s Tower.
+We will walk along the old Trade Street where you can browse around the souvenir shops and galleries.
+Overnight In Veliko Turnovo.
+B,L.

 Day 4.
 Veliko Turnovo- Kazanlak, Rose Valley- Plovdiv

-This morning departure to Etara, a unique open air museum, reproducing the way of life and the business of the Bulgarians in the 19th c.
-It is a great attraction for tourists, one of the most visited places in the country.
+This morning departure to Etara, a unique open air museum, reproducing the way of life and the business of the Bulgarians in the 19th c. where you can view historic “washing machines”.

-Set off to Kazanlak – the capital of the Rose valley and Thracian Kings.
+Continue to Kazanlak – the capital of the Rose valley and Thracian Kings.
 The road to Kazanlak passes by Shipka peak, with a monument to the liberators of Bulgaria during the Turkish -Russian wars for 1877-78.
 From the monument’s top, over 1100 m above sea level, there is a wonderful view to North and South Bulgaria.
 You will learn about the crucial battles that changed the course of the Russian-Turkish wars.
 In Kazanlak we will visit the Historical Museum, which houses collection of bronze and gold treasures, as well the replica of Thracian Kazanlak Tomb, dating back to the 4th C. B.C.
-It is listed in the world natural and historical heritage of UNESCO.
+It is a UNESCO World Heritage site.

-Departure to Skobelevo village where we will visit the Ethnographical Complex: Damascene, which works also as a family run rose oil distillery from more than 20 years.
+Departure to Tarnichen village where we will visit the a family run rose oil distillery from more than 110 years.
 The hosts will show how the famous Bulgarian rose oil (used in the perfumery) is produced.
 In the late afternoon we will reach Plovdiv, the city of the seven hills founded by Philip of Macedonia, the father of Alexander the Great.
-Dinner and overnight at the 4* Ramada Plovdiv Trimontium hotel.
+Dinner and overnight at the hotel.
 B,D.

-Day 5 – Plovdiv -Costandovo – Rhodopes Mountian- Leshtein
+Day 5 – Plovdiv -Kostandovo – Rhodopes Mountain- Leshtein

 Day 6 – Leshten village – Harsovo wine tasting – Melnik – Sandanski

 Breakfast.
-You can enjoy your morning coffee in the serene calm atmosphere Leshten village.
+You can enjoy your morning coffee in the serene calm atmosphere of Leshten village.

 Today we travel through the picturesque southern parts of Pirin Mountain to reach the most famous wine growing regions in Bulgaria, the region of Struma River valley.
 Wine tasting in a family run winery in Harsovo village.